About Our Cats

 Sakura Bengals is an in-home cattery located in the beautiful Appalachian Mountains of Western North Carolina.
-Our Bengal kittens are raised as a part of our family where they have lots of playtime with my husband and I, plus our two children.
-Our breeding males each have their own outdoor catios where they can enjoy the fresh mountain air, view of the mountains, and wild animals passing by (including deer, pheasants, and wild turkeys!
+Our Bengal kittens are raised underfoot as a part of our family where they have lots of playtime with my husband and I, plus our two children.
+Our breeding males each have their own outdoor "catios" where they can enjoy the fresh mountain air, view of the mountains, and wild animals passing by - including deer, pheasants, and wild turkeys!
 A "catio" is basically a screened porch/patio designed with our cats' needs in mind.
 The catios have natural branches for climbing, shelter from rain/sun/wind, and heated houses for the winter.
-I wish they could live in our home with us but unfortunately intact males spray urine to make their territory so it just isn't possible to keep them in the house.
+I do wish our boys could live in our home with us, but intact male cats spray urine to make their territory.
+So unfortunately, it just isn't possible to keep them in the house.
 We provide them with lots of room and attention!
 My husband and I both work from home so we are able to spend a lot of time interacting with our Bengals throughout the day.
-Our breeding females spend their time rotating between our home, climate controlled cattery building, or outdoor catios depending on their individual schedule.
+Our breeding females spend their time rotating between our home, our climate-controlled cattery building, and the outdoor catios depending on their individual schedule.
 We love taking our breeding cats to shows when we can!
 It's a great way to ensure that we are working towards the standard of perfection for our breed as well as getting to show off our cats and meet other Bengal breeders and enthusiasts.
 We also only keep our adults as breeders for a few years to ensure that they will be able to spend the majority of their lives as spoiled house pets after being spayed/neutered.

 Kittens are born in a cozy spot in one of our bedrooms or in their own nursery room and stay there for the first few weeks.
 This ensures that they can get used to the sights/sounds/smells of people while remaining in a safe space with their mother.
-We are present during birth but remain hands-off unless absolutely necessary.
+We are usually present during birth but remain hands-off unless absolutely necessary.
 We do check kittens frequently and handle them from day one, but in the first few weeks the kitten-mother relationship is most important!
 Once the kittens are climbing out of the nest box, they are ready for lots more handling and attention!
-They leave the nest box and start exploring the bedroom at around 3-4 weeks old and are introduced to the litter box at that time.
+They leave the nest box and start exploring at around 3-4 weeks old and are introduced to the litter box at that time.
 They stay with their mother in one room until they are using the litter box reliably.
 Within the next couple of weeks they are ready for more freedom and are given full access to the main living area of our home where they can play and run amok!
 Unlike mass-producing catteries where kittens are raised in cages, our kittens enjoy climbing all over our furniture, snuggling with people, running from the vacuum, and getting used to all the sights and sounds and handling that prepares them to be well-adjusted pets.
 Kittens also stay here with us for a minimum of 12-14 weeks.
 This ensures that they have had the time to learn through play with their siblings.
 This sibling play is essential for helping the kittens learn to play without excessive roughness and hard biting!
 Additionally this allows them time to meet the weight requirement for their spay/neuter and recover fully before going to their new homes.

 Health and Diet

 Sakura Bengals began in 2008 with the purchase of our first Bengal "Ming Yao" who was to become our first Bengal stud.
-At the time my husband and I were living in Alabama and had only been married a few years.
-We added "Pixie" and a daughter from their first litter "Gia" before we imported our show star "Eclipse" from Canada.
-I spent several months showing Eclipse and our new snow girl Luna throughout in the Southeast before becoming pregnant myself.
-Eclipse became a Triple Grand Champion and at that point I retired from showing.
-After our son was born, we continued breeding Bengals while a very good friend showed our homegrown Sakura Midnight Sun aka "Max" to Quadruple Grand Champion status!
+At the time my husband Travis and I were living in Alabama and had only been married a few years.
+We added our first female "Pixie" and their daughter from our first litter "Gia" before we imported our show star "Eclipse" from Canada.
+I spent several months showing Eclipse and our new snow girl "Luna" throughout in the Southeast before becoming pregnant myself.
+Eclipse became a Triple Grand Champion and at that point I retired from showing (temporarily).
+After our son was born in 2010, we continued breeding Bengals while a very good friend showed our homegrown Sakura Midnight Sun aka "Max" to Quadruple Grand Champion status!

-The photos below are of our new climate-controlled cattery building we added this Summer!
-It took a lot of work (mostly from my husband, though I helped paint).
-We still have some finishing touches to do like painting the access panels to the attic storage and I'd like to replace our old cat furniture and add climbing shelves.
-But we are so excited to have the extra easily-cleaned space for spraying cats and young kittens who aren't fully litter box trained yet.
+The photos below are of our climate-controlled cattery building we added in Summer 2019!
+It took a lot of work (mostly from Travis, though I helped paint).
+We still have some finishing touches to do like painting the access panels to the attic storage and will be adding climbing shelves.
+The old cat furniture in these photos has already been replaced.
+We are so excited to have the extra easily-cleaned space for spraying cats and young kittens who aren't fully litter box trained yet.
 We spend a lot of time in the cattery building.
 I have my office there and do most of my correspondence, website updates, and record keeping there with cats in my lap or kittens underfoot.
-There are 3 individual rooms, but any of our cats that are in the rooms get time out in the main cattery space (which includes my office) every day.
+There are 3 individual rooms, but any of our cats that are in the rooms also spend time in the main cattery space (which includes my office) every day.
 None of our cats live in the cattery full time.
 They all rotate to our home and outdoor catios depending on their breeding schedules.
 All kittens live in our home full time as soon as they are using the litter box reliably!
 This ensures they are very well socialized and ready to be fantastic companions for their new person/family.
 Our breeding females only have 1-2 litters per year and all our breeding cats are retired by the age of 5 so that they can spend the majority of their lives being spoiled pets.